Rammy-errorlol/x86-to-C-Project-Group-11_S25H/README.md

 ### Performance Analysis

-Execution time scales approximately linearly with pixel count, which is expected: the assembly loop processes exactly one pixel per iteration (`movzx` → `cvtsi2ss` → `divss` → `movss`, then increment pointers and loop), with no batching or vectorization across multiple pixels.
-Since each iteration does a fixed, constant amount of work regardless of input size, total time is proportional to `height * width`.
-The per-pixel cost stays roughly flat (~5–7 ns/pixel) across all three input sizes, which is consistent with there being no significant fixed overhead outside the loop (e.g. no large setup cost that would dominate at small sizes, and no cache/memory bottleneck that would inflate cost at large sizes for this data volume).
-A likely next optimization would be to use packed SIMD instructions (e.g.
-`cvtdq2ps`/`divps` on 4 pixels at once) instead of scalar SIMD, which could reduce the per-pixel cost by processing multiple pixels per instruction.
+Execution time scales pretty much linearly with pixel count, which makes sense given how the loop is written.
+The assembly processes exactly one pixel per iteration (`movzx`, then `cvtsi2ss`, `divss`, `movss`, then it bumps the pointers and loops again), and there's no batching or vectorization across multiple pixels.
+Since each iteration does the same fixed amount of work no matter how big the input is, total time ends up proportional to `height * width`.
+The time per pixel stays fairly flat, somewhere around 5 to 7 ns, across all three sizes we tested.
+That tells us there isn't much fixed overhead outside the loop weighing things down at small sizes, and no real memory or cache bottleneck showing up at the larger size either, at least not at this data volume.
+If we wanted to speed this up further, switching from scalar SIMD to packed SIMD instructions (like `cvtdq2ps` and `divps` to handle four pixels at once) would be the natural next step, since it should cut the per-pixel cost by processing several pixels per instruction instead of one.

 ### Demo Video

-`[Insert link to your 5–10 minute video here, showing source code, compilation, and execution of the C and x86-64 program]`
+`[Insert link to your 5-10 minute video here, showing source code, compilation, and execution of the C and x86-64 program]`

 ## Design Notes

 - Uses SSE scalar instructions (`cvtsi2ss`, `divss`, `movss`) to convert and scale each pixel.
-- Processes one pixel per loop iteration (no SIMD/vectorized batch processing).
+- Processes one pixel per loop iteration, no SIMD or vectorized batch processing.
-- Loop uses a simple decrement-and-branch (`dec` / `jnz`) with no unnecessary branching inside the hot path.
+- The loop uses a simple decrement and branch (`dec` / `jnz`) with no unnecessary branching in the hot path.

 ## Known Limitations

-- Windows-only build as provided (Windows x64 calling convention).
+- Builds for Windows only as provided, since it uses the Windows x64 calling convention.
-- No SIMD vectorization — could be optimized further with SSE/AVX to process multiple pixels per iteration.
+- No SIMD vectorization yet.
+This could be optimized further with SSE or AVX to handle multiple pixels per iteration.
-- No input validation beyond the `height * width <= 0` early-return
+- No input validation beyond the `height * width <= 0` early return check.
-  check.

 ## Group Members

-- [Add names / student IDs here]
+- Joshua Carlos Samonte
+- Ram Imperial